jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ---

 Do you think our politics is healthy?
 In its highest form, politics is a discussion about what's the best direction our society should take.
 Individuals give their opinions, offer their perspective, and exchange ideas.
 Should our society invest in a new dock or a new road?
 Should we go to war with an enemy or compromise and make peace?
 Should we welcome newcomers or shoo them away?
-Politics is like a nervous system directing resources to cure the pain society feels.
+Good politics is like a healthy nervous system directing resources to cure the pain society feels.

 But, politics isn't always so rational.

 Cells in the human body are constantly fighting over resources and we, the people who make up the "[body politic](https://en.wikipedia.org/wiki/Body_politic)" of our country, are quite similar.
-If you only think of politics as the daily experience of ranting, half-truths, and memes, it's because we are arguing for resources, and people don't want to be left out.
+Daily politics is full of ranting, half-truths, and memes, because the public is arguing for tax breaks, subsidies, and other resources, and individuals don't want to be left out because it's often the squeaky wheel that gets the oil.

-The purpose of a political philosophy is to create a shared vision for society.
+The purpose of a political philosophy is to rise above daily politics and create a shared vision for society.
 Only when the body politic works together can its members create a healthy ecosystem where anyone can better themselves.
-We think ideological arguments, such as "the poor not working hard enough" or "the rich being swindlers", determines winners and losers because we think a human is our judge.
-But, in fact, evolution is; as it is for all creatures.
+The mark of a good philosophy is one makes people realize humans are not the best judge of right or wrong.
+As it is for all creatures, evolution ultimately decides if we're harvest and distributing resources good enough to stay alive.

 So, while the the ignorant polar bear is doomed to suffer for many more years, this book is about solving your pain to ease humanity's evolution.